larryevans19/Slamazon/README.md

 ![](update.png)

 When a shopper attempts to purchase a product that is out of stock, or a quantity of a product that is greater than the remaining supply reflected in the database, **Slamazon** provides a notice to the shopper in the terminal and advises on the number of units of the product currently in stock.
-The shopper is prompted to press Ctrl+C and initiate a new shopping session if there was not sufficient inventory to fulfill the original order, but there is some level of available inventory for the product.
+The shopper is prompted to press Ctrl+C and initiate a new shopping session if there was not sufficient inventory to fulfill the original order.

 ![](deny.gif)